PascaL-IT/Hibernate-JPA-JDBC/Readme.md

 In this course, JDBC, Hibernate and JPA technologies are introduced, along with architecture concepts to best fit on Java desktop application or a Web application.

-Important notions seen in this course are : architecture layers (Consumer/Controller, Service, Persistence/DAO), business domain (Entities), repositories, Data Transfer Object (DTO), transactional management and lazy loading.
+Important notions seen in this course are : architecture layers (Consumer/Controller, Service, Persistence/DAO), Business domains (Entities), Repositories (persistence layer), Data Transfer Object (DTO), transactional management and lazy loading.

 Ref. https://www.udemy.com/course/java-et-les-bases-de-donnees-avec-jdbc-hibernate-et-jpa